bhanutejaswini/testcases-app/README.md

 # Test Cases App

-This is a webpage that displays test cases.
+This is a web page that displays test cases.
 This web page is built using React, Flask and PostgreSQL.

 ## Table of contents